thanksmister/android-mqtt-alarm-panel/README.md

 - The WebView shipped with Android 4.4 (KitKat) is based on the same code as Chrome for Android version 30.
 This WebView does not have full feature parity with Chrome for Android and is given the version number 30.0.0.0.

-***If you are looking for support for older devices, those running less than Android 4.4, then install one of the APK's from the release section prior to release v0.8.7-beta.0***

-## Support

-For issues, feature requests, comments or questions, use the [Github issues tracker](https://github.com/thanksmister/android-mqtt-alarm-panel/issues).
-For HASS specific questions, you can join the [Home Assistant Community Discussion](https://community.home-assistant.io/t/mqtt-alarm-control-panel-for-raspberry-pi-and-android/26484/94) page which already has a lot information from the community.

 ## Screen Shots: